hpcarcher/2014-07-21-cranfield/archer/sessions/Test.md

 * Set-up expected outputs given known inputs e.g. `expected/.dat` files or `0` for the return code.
 * Run component on known inputs.
-* Check if actual outputs match expected outputs.
+* Check if actual outputs match expected outputs, or, for invalid inputs, that behaviour is as expected.

-Regardless of wherher it is a test of a:
+Regardless of whether it is a test of a:

 * 10 line function.
 * Component or library.
 * Serial application running on a single processor.
 * Parallel application running on a multiple processors.
-* Automated or manual!
+* Automated or manual.

 Data file meta-data
 -------------------

-Add meta-data to the output file to record the provenance of the data file.
+Add meta-data to record the provenance of the output data file.

     import datetime